HACManchester/documentation/docs/Membership/user_guide.md

 ## Hackspace Membership System
-The Member system streamlines most of the membership functions of the Hackspace Exisiting members can easily edit their profile, update their RFID tag, amend their direct debit details including Bank Account Details, Payment amount etc, Pay for snackspace, laser costs, 3D print filament costs and any other required charges, sort inductions for most equipment (this is a 2 step process), Manage Members Storage and more!
+The Member system streamlines most of the membership functions of the Hackspace Exisiting members can easily edit their profile, update their RFID tag, amend their direct debit details including Bank Account Details, subscription amount, sort inductions for most equipment (this is a 2 step process), Manage Members Storage and more!
 The getting started guide below gives you some more in-depth details on the sysytem and how to use it.

 ## Signing up
-If you'd like to join Hackspace Manchester, you can sign up at https://members.hacman.org.uk/register
+If you'd like to join Hackspace Manchester, you can sign up at https://www.hacman.org.uk/become-a-member/

+We always recommend coming down to an [open evening](https://www.hacman.org.uk/visit-us/) to check we’re the right fit for you before registering.
+All members must attend a tour before being given independent access to the space, but you’re welcome to sign up and set up your subscription before then, so you’re ready to collect your keyfob straight afterwards.

 When you've signed up, you'll be asked to set up a Direct Debit with our payment provider, GoCardless.
 We will not see any of your bank or card details, this is all done securely by GoCardless.

-When you have set up a payment, you will be posted a fob to the address you entered when you signed up.
-Instructions are enclosed onto how to get going, but can be found at hacman.org.uk/welcome
+You can register and collect your key fob at any open evening, or by arranging with a member to meet you at the space to provide entry.

 ## Access and logging in
 To access the members system visit https://members.hacman.org.uk and click the login button.
 If